Catullus: Style

 Catullus wrote in many different meters including hendecasyllabic verse and elegiac couplets (common in love poetry).
 A great part of his poetry shows strong and occasionally wild emotions, especially in regard to Lesbia (e.g., poems 5 and 7).
 His love poems are very emotional and ardent, and are relatable to this day.
 Catullus describes his Lesbia as having multiple suitors and often showing little affection towards him.
 He also demonstrates a great sense of humour such as in Catullus 13.

+Poets influenced by Catullus

+The rebirth of Catullus’ poetry following the discovery of the Verona manuscript influenced writers as diverse as John Milton, Robert Herrick, Petrarch, William Butler Yeats, Robert Frost, and Ezra Pound.
+Ezra Pound saw his time as a period of artistic collapse and drew on poets like Catullus to recreate the artistic culture.
+He believed that poetry could only move forward by reexamining classical poems.
+Catullus was Robert Frost's favorite Roman poet.
+His poem “For Once, Then, Something” (1920) was written in hendecasyllables.
+Tennyson also admired Catullus and used the hendecasyllable meter in two poems.